 When "types" of violence in intimate relationships were considered separately, the researchers found a significant relationship between inadequate adhesion and verbal abuse (ARR = 1,65 CI 95%, 1,17-2,33, p = 0,005) and low grip when there was abuse of power economic by the partner who committed violence (ARR = 1,48, 95% CI, 1,14-1,92, p = 0,003).
 The relationship between low adherence and physically violent partner was not significant, but the higher frequency of physical abuse of a partner was associated with lower adherence to treatment (p <0,001).

-There were a total of 48 new HIV infections among women.
+There was a total of 48 new HIV infections among women.
 However, living under violence in intimate relationships did not significantly increase the risk of seroconversion.
-Seven women discussed the violence in intimate relationships during interviews with staff.
-Reasons for the form of abuse by the partners concerned affecting adherence included stress and forgetfulness, daily routine running, skipping doses and medication partners wasting medicines.
+Seven women discussed intimate relationship violence during in-depth interviews with staff.
+Reasons for the form of abuse on the part of covered partners affected adherence included stress and forgetfulness, daily running routine, skip doses and medication partners wasting medications.

 Strategies to overcome these challenges and maintain high adherence include sending children to recover pills that had been thrown away, or explain events to the clinic staff, who were able to offer replacement therapy.

-"Efforts to target women with IPV PrEP should recognize the low risk of adherence, and interventions should be evaluated to promote adherence to PrEP in the context of violence, the authors conclude.
-"Some women in our study reported strategies to maintain grip in the face of IPV and the lessons these examples of resilience could help in the development of successful interventions.
-Such interventions could increase the benefit of PrEP by promoting effective use in a population at high risk for HIV infection. "
+“Efforts to guide women with IPV PrEP should recognize the low risk of adherence, and interventions should be evaluated to promote adherence to PrEP in the context of violence,” the authors conclude.
+“Some women in our study reported strategies for maintaining adherence to IPV, and the lessons from these examples of resilience could help in the development of successful interventions.
+Such interventions could increase the benefit of PrEP by promoting effective use in a population at high risk for HIV infection. ”

 Translated by Original Claudio Souza in Women in HIV serodiscordant relationships less Likely to take PrEP consistently If They experience intimate partner violence.
 Reviewed by Mara Macedo.